How to Dispute Credit Report Information

 You have the right to dispute credit report information online, by mail or over the phone.
 Online may be the fastest and easiest method, and you can manage the process with Experian in the Dispute Center.
 But you can’t dispute some items online.

-Here's how to dispute credit report information, what you can and can't dispute, and what happens once you submit your dispute to the credit bureaus.
+Here's how to dispute credit report information, what you can and can't request to have removed, and what happens once you submit a dispute.

 3 Ways to Dispute Information on Your Credit Report

-The three most common ways to dispute information on your credit report are online, by mail or by phone.
-There isn't necessarily an advantage to one method over another, but filing disputes online may be the fastest and most convenient method.
-However, you might not be able to dispute certain information online, such as an incorrect name or address.
+You can dispute credit report information with the credit bureaus online, by mail or by phone.
+Filing disputes online is likely the fastest and most convenient method, but you may not be able to dispute certain information online, such as an incorrect name or address.

 • Online: Each credit bureau has its own online interface for submitting disputes.
-With Experian, you'll be asked to share some basic information about yourself or to sign into your Experian account and then go to the Dispute Center to start the process.
+With Experian, you'll be asked to register for or sign in to your Experian account in the Dispute Center to start the process.

-• By mail: Download the dispute form from the credit bureau and follow its instructions for mailing your dispute: Here's a link to Experian's form and instructions.
+• By mail: Download the dispute form from the credit bureau and follow its instructions for mailing your dispute.
+A link to Experian's form and instructions are available online.
+The Consumer Financial Protection Bureau (CFPB) also offers a sample dispute letter.
 You may need to mail or separately upload copies of documents, such as a government-issued ID and recent utility bill, when disputing by mail.

 How to Dispute Credit Report Items